realmethods-public/orb/README.md

 ## Application Generation Configuration Examples

-There are 1 mandatory and 3 options files that are required in order to invoke application generation.
-The mandatory can optionally include a reference to the other 3 optional files.
-If any of the option files is included,
+To invoke application generation, one mandatory file is required, along with three optional files the mandatory file can reference.
+If any of the option files is included as an input argument, the related internal reference of the mandatory is ignored.

 Visit [https://github.com/realmethods-public/orb](https://github.com/realmethods-public/orb) to view all sample model and config files.